The Public Relations BlogPR TrendsThe PR AgendaHouse Of Cards is Changing the Streaming Game

 House of Cards Will Disrupt Streaming

 Why would Netflix take such a risk?
-Well, Netflix has heard complaints from users craving more content.
+Netflix has heard complaints from users who crave more content.

-It doesn’t take a genius to figure out that Netflix wouldn’t mind a little less hassle from trying to land contracts for new third-party productions.
+It doesn’t take a genius to figure out that Netflix would be willing to endure a little less hassle when trying to land contracts for new third-party productions.

 Why is it so difficult for Netflix to land contracts?
-The owners want to make money from the content themselves, which is understandable.
-But unfortunately for them, their strategy is pushing platforms like Netflix to produce their content.
+The owners want to make money from the content, which is understandable.
+Unfortunately, their strategy is to push platforms like Netflix to produce their content.

 Now, who’s the loser when Netflix can produce proprietary material?
-Rights owners think that they can hold on to the outdated value chain.
-A chain where a movie hits the cinemas, then hits DVD stands and then gets shown on television after years and years.
+Rights owners think they can hold on to the outdated value chain — a chain where a movie hits the cinemas then hits DVD stands and then gets shown on television after years and years.

 But this model won’t work in the age of the internet.